jonfryd/tifoon/README.md

 From command line, Tifoon can be extracted from the ZIP archive and launched via three simple steps:

-    $ unzip tifoon-app-1.0-dist.zip
+    $ unzip tifoon-app-0.5-dist.zip
-    $ cd tifoon-app-1.0-dist/
+    $ cd tifoon-app-0.5-dist/
-    $ java -jar tifoon-app-1.0-SNAPSHOT.jar
+    $ java -jar tifoon-app-0.5-SNAPSHOT.jar

-With its "factory settings" the local host (IP 127.0.0.1) is a complete TCP port scan is scheduled for every hour.
-For the second and later scans, the result is automatically checked ("diffed") against the initial scan for any changes compared to the baseline.
+With its "factory settings" the local host (IP address 127.0.0.1) is a complete TCP port scan is scheduled for every hour.
+For the second and later scans, the result is automatically checked ("diffed") against the initial scan for any changes compared to the baseline and the specific changes are reported.

 This behaviour can, of course, be adjusted to include any number of networks and hosts as described in the configuration section below.